sanket9006/Google-Clooud-Coursera-Notes/README.md

 <p align="center">
  <img  src="https://github.com/sanket9006/Google-Clooud-Coursera-Notes/blob/master/11.svg">
 </p>

+A node is a worker machine in Kubernetes and may be a VM or physical machine, depending on the cluster.
+Multiple Pods can run on one Node.

 Containers give you an invisible box around your code and its dependencies, with limited access to its own partition of the file system and hardware.
 It only requires a few system costs to create and starts as quickly as a process.
 All you need on each host is an OS kernel that supports containers in a container runtime
 Links to resources mentioned in this module: